arangodb/docs/arangograph/certificates.md

 The browser checks to see if the root certificate is trusted, and if it is, it trusts the chain of certificates that lead to the end-entity certificate.
-If any of the certificates in the chain are invalid, expired, or revoked, the browser will not trust the digital certificate.
+If any of the certificates in the chain are invalid, expired, or revoked, the browser does not trust the digital certificate.

 ## X.509 certificates in ArangoGraph